engr-sushant/Assignment/README.md

 •    ITEM DETAILS

 -    User can get details of items listed by tapping on the item.
-It will redirect to new screen.
+It will navigate to new screen.

 -    Detail screen shows the delivery location of item on map view and details of user to whom item is to be delivered.